Roosevelt Trail in Fryeburg, Me. No description on the back.

 Click Here to read the Wikipedia history of the TRIH

-Click Here to read February 24, 2020, TRIH story by Edward D. Murphy, Staff Writer for the Portland (ME) Press Herald "AskMe: Why are parts of Route 302 called Roosevelt Trail?"
+Click Here to read the February 24, 2020, TRIH story by Edward D. Murphy, Staff Writer for the Portland (ME) Press Herald "AskMe: Why are parts of Route 302 called Roosevelt Trail?"

 This is a 1927 map - the legend shows the